Credit Cards Balance Transfer Credit Cards

 • Promotional period: How long does the promotional period last?
 Could you realistically pay off the card balance before the introductory offer ends?

-Once you choose a credit card offer, apply, and are approved, be sure to pay attention to how long you have to transfer the balance.
+Once you choose a credit card offer, apply, and are approved, pay attention to how long you have to transfer the balance.
 You may need to transfer the balance within 60 days of account opening, for example.
 From there, you can take advantage of the lower interest rate and make progress on your credit card debt.

 Tip